AndreiE91/Java_DesignPatterns/README.md

 # Zombie Survival Design Patterns Showcase

 Welcome to the Zombie Survival Design Patterns Showcase!
-In this project, we demonstrate various design patterns applied to a zombie-themed scenario to enhance the survivability of our survivors.
+In this project, we demonstrate various design patterns applied to a zombie-themed scenario to illustrate their benefits in making the code more modular and easier to maintain.

 ## Table of Contents